Old City Hall (Williamsport, Pennsylvania)

-The Old City Hall is an historic, American city hall that is located in Williamsport, Pennsylvania.
+The Old City Hall is an historic city hall in Williamsport, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1976 as the Williamsport City Hall.

 History and architectural features

 Built in 1894, this historic structure is a four-story building that was made from yellow brick trimmed in stone, with molded brick ornamentation and terra cotta columns.
 It was designed in an eclectic Late Victorian/Romanesque Revival style, and features a large rectangular tower and a smaller octagonal tower.

-The building was added to the National Register of Historic Places in 1976 as the Williamsport City Hall.